 Besides a couple of jetties, a big carpark and a beach there isn’t much else at Rapid Bay.
 If you are staying for the day you can get supplies from nearby Yankalilla.
 There are no toilets near the jetty.
 The closest facilities are in the adjacent campground.

 The council run campground works on a first come, first serve basis.
 The park manager comes around to collect the fees.
-At the time of writing they are $9 per adult per night and $4.50 for kids aged 8 -12.
+At the time of writing they are $12.50 per adult per night ($15 over long weekends) and $7.50 for kids aged 8 -12.
+Families (2+2) are $30 per night.
 It is a busy place in the holiday season so get there early if you’re looking for a site.

 Whether you visit for half a day or stay in the campground you’ll love Rapid Bay.
 There is a reason it is South Australia’s go to snorkelling and dive location.
 Grab you face mask and fins and check it out!

 Have you every been able to pitch the tent or back the caravan directly onto the foreshore?
 Rapid Bay Campground is a great little low cost campground.
-At just $9 per night, be aware that you cannot book, all sites are unpowered and the amenities are cold water only.
+Prices start at $12.50 per adult a night and $7.50 for kids.
+Sites must be booked and paid for in cash.
+All sites are unpowered and the amenities are cold water only.
 Despite this it is a popular little campground that you don’t want to miss!